aasish-bodapati/ai-companion-v2/docs/DATABASE_SCHEMAS.md

 - `TIMESTAMP WITH TIME ZONE`: All datetime fields for timezone support

 ### Special Types
-- `UUID`: For health goals and profile tables
 - `JSON` (stored as TEXT): For complex data structures (food items, tags, activities)

 ---